 Attendance is required in all courses.
-If a situation arises that requires a student to miss a scheduled class, the student must e-mail the instructor and inform him/her that he/she will miss class.
+If a situation arises that requires a student to miss a scheduled class, the student must e-mail the instructor and inform them that they will miss class.
 Unanticipated or emergency absences will be considered individually.
 Unexcused absences will be penalized by subtraction of 1% from the final grade per absence.
 If you arrive late to a class BE SURE to sign the attendance sheet prior to leaving.
 Habitual lateness (i.e., more than three per course) will be penalized 1% from the final grade.
+Lateness for a class exceeding one hour will be treated as missing a class.
+Note that attendance at professional meetings is not an automatic excuse for missing a class, and the students are expected to make their coursework a priority.
+This pertains especially to professional meetings where the student is not presenting a research paper or poster.